Equilibris/dissertation/proposal.typ

 This project will relate to implementing the state-machine representation of coinductives along with their theory.
 The goal will be showing the equivalence between this and the progressive approximation representation.
-Initially this will showing the equivalence between a `Stream` the two representations, then building up the the general cofix structure.
+Initially this will showing the equivalence between a `Stream` in the two representations, then building up to the general cofix structure.

 = Substance